 High Protein Vegan Pizza Toppings

 Need some high protein vegan pizza toppings?
-This recipe uses BBQ chickpeas and smoked tofu for lots of flavour and protein but some other fantastic options are:
+This recipe uses BBQ chickpeas and smoked tofu for lots of flavor and protein but some other fantastic options are:

 - Black beans (good for a “Mexican” style pizza)